mattermost/mattermost-integration-gitlab/README.md

  1. Log in to your Mattermost account, and from three dot icon at the top of the left-hand menu go to **Account Settings** > **Integrations** > **Incoming Webhooks** > **Edit**.
  2. Under **Add a new incoming webhook** select the channel in which you want GitLab notifications to appear, then click **Add**, which should create a new entry below.
  3. From the new entry below, copy the contents next to **URL** (we'll refer to this as `https://<your-mattermost-webhook-URL>` and add it to your Heroku server).
- 4. Go to your Heroku app page and to **Settings** > **Config Variables** > **Reveal Config Vars** and for **KEY** enter **MATTERMOST_WEBHOOK_URL** then for **VALUE** paste `https://<your-mattermost-webhook-URL>` and click **Add**.
+ 4. Go to your Heroku app page and to **Settings** > **Config Variables** > **Reveal Config Vars**
+     1. Add **MATTERMOST_WEBHOOK_URL** in the **KEY** field and paste `https://<your-mattermost-webhook-URL>` into **VALUE** and alick **Add**
+     2. In the second **KEY** field add **PUSH_TRIGGER** and in the corresponding **VALUE** field add **True**.
 5. **Test that everything is working**
+  1. If your GitLab project is in active development, return to the webhooks page of your GitLab project and click **Test Hook** to send a test message about one of your recent updates from your GitLab project to Mattermost
-  1. Try creating an issue as a test, and check that the new issue is posted to Mattermost
+  2. If your GitLab project is not active, if it's brand new for example, try creating an issue as a test, and check that the new issues is posted to Mattermost
-  2. Don't use GitLab's **Test Hook** button to try to test the integration.
-That button will always send **Push events** as the test and the integration ignores those events since they're spammy.
+  3. Back on the settings page of your Heroku app, under the **Config Variables**, click **Reveal Config Vars** and then click the `X` next to the **PUSH_TRIGGER** field you added.
+This was used for testing only, and is better left turned off for production
-  3. If you have any issues, it's probably our fault for not well documenting the setup.
+  4. If you have any issues, it's probably our fault for not well documenting the setup.
 So please go to http://forum.mattermost.org and let us know that our instructions didn't work, and let us know which steps were the most unclear.

 ### Linux/Ubuntu 14.04 Web Server Install